 The first few lines in each block are the ‘user-agent', which pinpoints a specific bot.
 The user-agent will match a specific bots name, so for example:

 So if you want to tell a Googlebot what to do, for example, start with:

-Most search engines have a few different bots, here us a list of the most common.
+Most search engines have a few different bots, here is a list of the most common.

-The host directive is supported only by Yandex at the moment, although some speculation exists that suggests Google has or does support it.
+The host directive is supported only by Yandex at the moment, even though some speculations say Google does support it.
 This directive allows a user to decide whether to show the www. before a URL using this block:

-Since Yandex is the only confirmed supporter of the directive, it's not advisable to rely on it.
-Instead, 301 redirect the hostnames you don't want to the ones you do.
+Since Yandex is the only confirmed supporter of the directive, it is not advisable to rely on it.
+Instead, 301 redirect the hostnames you don't want to the ones that you do.

-We will cover this in a more specific circumstance a little later on.
+We will cover this in a more specific way a little later on.